NO NAME CALLING WEEK

 Participate in your school’s programs for the week.
 Bring them into your classroom.
 Infuse them into every part of the campus.
 Other ways to participate include:

 - Launch a program at your school.

 - Learn how by visiting Simon and Schuster Publishing.

 - Read James Howe’s novel The Misfits.

 - Promote an art exhibit or essay competition.

 - Register your event.

 - Explore books for your age group

-- Watch a documentary about bullying, such as Bully by Independent Lens on PBS.
+- Watch a documentary about bullying, such as Bly by Independent Lens on PBS.

 - Review your school’s policies and make changes that will impact students now.